InstAI-Co/Realtek_RTS3916n_User_Manual/doc/display.md

 # <div align="center">How To Display Frame In The Real-Time</div>

-There are two different ways to display the frames in the window, and the list below is our main method to transport the image, as follows:
+There are two different ways to display the AI model inference result frames in the window in real-time, and the following list is shows our methods of transporting the image with bounding boxes from the board to display window on PC:

 - NFS
 - UDP